 To lower auto-related workers comp claims, forward-thinking insurers need to incentivize insured fleets to deploy technologies that assist in the lowering of vehicle accidents.
-Cell phone distraction is a particularly logical initiative since it can be inexpensive, require no additional hardware (just an app on the driver phone), and be largely “self correcting” in that positive results are not contingent on the fleet providing coaching and guidance to the driver based on identified risk.
+Cell phone distraction avoidance technology is a particularly logical initiative since it can be inexpensive, require no additional hardware (just an app on the driver phone), and be largely “self correcting” in that positive results are not contingent on the fleet providing coaching and guidance to the driver based on identified risk.

 One of the most common causes of accidents is simply driver distraction; namely, the driver being focused up something other than the road ahead.
 One of the worst behaviors is clearly cell phone distraction.
 The problem is getting worse (because of our addiction to cell phone interaction).
 In addition, plaintiff attorneys are getting extremely aggressive in terms of the identification of cell phone distractions related to any accident.
 While states all have regulations regarding cell phone usage in vehicles, the problem is still monumental, the effect often tragic.